RpaVet statement on coronavirus

 I am available via phone (0118 9841159; 07801 257883) or email (firstname.lastname@example.org) to answer any queries.

 The CPD is now run on-line as a number of half-day events (mornings).
 The timings will be similar to the previous attendance events and will last 3 - 3.5 hours.
-The CPD will be on Zoom and questions can be raised by Zoom chat or email and will be answered either during or after the event.
+The CPD will be on Zoom and questions can be raised by Zoom chat and response will usually be verbally during the session.
 RPS notes and attendance certificates are emailed to all enrolled delegates.
 Further dates may be added in due course - please contact site if current dates are not suitable.
 Fee will be £125 + VAT per delegate.
 See CPD tab for booking form.
+Current available dates March 23rd & April 21st 2021.

 Note that HSE/RCVS require the RPS to have recent training.
 The ideal is to have one RPS for each site.
 It is not acceptable for a single person to be RPS at at large number of sites (possibly more than 2).
 The RPS can be an MRCVS or RVN.
 Often an RVN is more suitable as may travel around less sites than the vet.